steschemacher/LOCASIN/README.md

 The open-source tool *LOCASIN* enables an automated and rapid detection, characterization and evaluation of basin locations.
 The coding was done in MATLAB R2018b.
-The analysis includes the determination of the optimal dam axis orientation, the dam geometry, the basin area and the basin volume.
+The analysis includes the determination of the optimal dam axis orientation, the dam geometry, the basin area and the basin volume. <br>
+A short communication article about *LOCASIN* was submitted to Environmental Modelling and Software.

 ## (1) Program Structure